 Send us an email at firstname.lastname@example.org.
 Sign up for the HDTS mailing list to stay abreast of HDTS updates, events, and projects.

-Hi there, it’s late in the afternoon and cloudy here at High Desert Test Sites.
+Hi there, it’s early in the morning and clear here at High Desert Test Sites.

 There is 1 upcoming event: